redtrovelvet/SalmoNet/docs/following_friends_api.md

 #### How the API endpoint should be used:
 Send a GET request to /api/authors/<uuid:author_id>/followers/, replacing <uuid:author_id> with the target author's UUID.

+#### Why the API endpoint should or should not be used
+ - Use this endpoint you want to see who follows a specific author.
+ - Do not use this endpoint if you only need to display the list in a web browser.

 #### Example:
 Request: GET http://127.0.0.1:8000/api/authors/27540e3a-fe47-4da1-8d75-c7a9a33cd324/followers/